-In this series of articles we’re telling you more about our EEMs’ roles and views about tech in the country.
-Here we speak to Jem Henderson, our Yorkshire Entrepreneur Engagement Manager based in Harrogate.
+In this series of articles, we’re telling you more about our EEMs’ roles and views about tech in the country.
+Here we speak to Jem Henderson, our Yorkshire Entrepreneur Engagement Manager based in Leeds.

 Tell us a bit about yourself

-I’m a writer, coworking space founder, tech enthusiast and working parent with a high energy three-year-old!
-I’m really interested in how technology is transforming the world around us – from the way we work to the way we spend our free time, and how those changes are impacting everything from parenting to community spirit.
-I worked for Digital Catapult’s IoTUK programme for two years, going from community manager to project lead on a cool machine learning initiative which really cemented my love for all things tech.
+I’m a writer, tech enthusiast, coworking space founder and working parent with a high energy four-year-old!
+I’m really interested in how technology is transforming the world around us – from the way we work, to the way we spend our free time, and how those changes are impacting everything from parenting to community spirit.
+I worked for Digital Catapult’s IoTUK programme for two years, going from community manager to project lead on a machine learning initiative which really cemented my love for all things tech.